jjjahnke/tormenta_talk_iii/tasks/prd-news-audio-converter.md

 ## 1. Introduction/Overview

-The News Audio Converter is a modular application system that converts newspaper articles into audio files and imports them into iTunes playlists for hands-free news consumption.
+The News Audio Converter is a modular application system that converts newspaper articles into audio files for hands-free news consumption.
+The system supports optional iTunes playlist integration and provides flexible output options.
 The system is designed with a phased approach: starting with local file processing (command-line and desktop drag-and-drop) and evolving toward a web-based application with URL collection and browser plugin integration.

-**Primary Goal:** Enable daily hands-free consumption of newspaper articles through automated text-to-speech conversion and iTunes playlist management, with a flexible architecture that supports both current local file workflows and future web-based article collection.
+**Primary Goal:** Enable daily hands-free consumption of newspaper articles through automated text-to-speech conversion, with flexible output options including direct file placement and optional iTunes playlist management, using a flexible architecture that supports both current local file workflows and future web-based article collection.

 **Context:** This system serves as both a standalone local application and the foundation for a future web application where users will collect article URLs via browser plugins and generate audio files on-demand.